dd-morphi/erlang_tls/README.md

 Server with stateless session tickets
 ----

+The second accept is needed as reconnect needs new accept on listening socket.

     $ rebar3 shell
     > server:stateless_session_tickets().
     > server:accept().

     $ rebar3 shell
     > client:example_session_tickets.
     > client:reconnect().

-You should be able to see less messages in second connect.
+You should be able to see less messages in second connect:

     <<< TLS 1.3 Handshake, ClientHello
     >>> TLS 1.3 Handshake, ServerHello
     >>> Handshake, EncryptedExtensions